kelemen/netbeans-gradle-project/readme.md

   find any reliable way to do it with the tooling API.
 So every source directory whose last directory in its path starts with "resource" (not case-sensitive) is considered a resource directory.
-- The default JDK will be used for the project.
-I could not find a good way to retrieve the *sourceCompatibility* and the *targetCompatibility* attribute with the tooling API.
+- The *sourceCompatibility* and the *targetCompatibility* in the build script are ignored but these can be set separately in project properties (stored with the *settings.gradle* in *.nb-gradle-properties*).
 - Only a single task can be executed (and the built-in tasks, like rebuild).
 Custom tasks will be needed to make the project really usable.
 Also global custom tasks like with the Maven plugin would be nice as well.
 Allowing to execute custom tasks